 Let’s also look at some of the great tips that will help you write a good resume that stands out.

 According to the U.S Bureau of Statistics, the industries with the highest employment levels for dental assistants are offices of dentists, offices of physicians, outpatient care centers, the Federal Executive Branch(OES Designation), and employment services.

 The Average salaries for dental assistants, including bonus, tips, and overtime pay, are as follows:

 Entry-level $13.86 per hour

 The average yearly salary for a dental assistant is $36,660 ( U.S Bureau of Labor & Statistics).

-Example of a resume
+Example of a Dental Assistant Resume

-How to make a Dental Assistant resume?
+How to Make a Dental Assistant Resume

 A good resume needs to showcase your skills and experience in a way that allows you to stand out.
 In a world where the job market is very competitive, you cannot afford to send a generic resume to every hiring manager.
 It is essential to personalize your resume to make sure it brings out your personality and expertise.
 Some of the ways you can personalize your dental assistant resume include: